sigmf/SigMF/sigmf-spec.md

 ### Files

-A SigMF Recording is the fundamental unit of SigMF, and consists of two files: a SigMF `Metadata` file and a `Dataset` file.
-The Dataset file is a binary file of digital samples, and the Metadata file contains information that describes the dataset.
-Multiple Recordings MAY be organized in a SigMF `Collection`, which describes relationships between Recordings, and is defined in a `collection` file.
+There are two fundamental filetypes defined by this specification: files with metadata, and the files that contain the datasets described by the metadata.
+There are two types of files containining metadata, a SigMF `Metadata` file, and a SigMF `Collection` file.
+There are also two types of datasets, a SigMF `Dataset` file, and a `Non-Conforming Dataset` file, abbreviated as `NCD`.

+The primary unit of SigMF is a SigMF `Recording`, which comprises a Metadata file and the dataset file it describes.
+Collections are an optional feature that are used to describe the relationships between multiple Recordings.

+Collections and multiple Recordings can be packaged for easy storage and distribution in a SigMF `Archive`.

+             ┌────────────────────┐
+             │                    │
+             │  SigMF Collection  │
+             │                    ├──┐
+             │   (optional file)  │  │
+             └──────────┬─────────┘  │
+                        │            │            ┌─────────────────────┐
+                        │            │  stored in │                     │
+                        │ links      ├────────────►    SigMF Archive    │
+                        │            │            │                     │
+                        │            │            │   (optional file)   │
+              ┌─────────▼─────────┐  │            └─────────────────────┘
+              │                   │  │
+              │  SigMF Recording  ├──┘
+              │                   │
+              └─────────┬─────────┘
+                        │
+                        │ comprises
+                        │
+          ┌─────────────┴──────────────┐
+          │                            │
+ ┌────────▼───────┐                    │
+ │                │               ┌────▼────┐
+ │ SigMF Metadata ├───────────────► dataset │
+ │                │   describes   └────┬────┘
+ │     (file)     │                    │
+ └────────────────┘                    │
+                             ┌─────────┴────────────┐
+                             │     is either        │
+                             │                      │
+                    ┌────────▼────────┐    ┌────────▼─────────┐
+                    │                 │    │                  │
-SigMF Metadata and Dataset rules:
+                    │  SigMF Dataset  │    │  Non-Conforming  │
+                    │                 │    │     Dataset      │
+                    │      (file)     │    │                  │
+                    └─────────────────┘    │      (file)      │
+                                           └──────────────────┘

+Rules for all files:
-1. The Metadata and Dataset MUST be in separate files.
+1. All filetypes MUST be stored in separate files on-disk.
+1. It is RECOMMENDED that filenames use hyphens to separate words rather than whitespace or underscores.

+Rules for SigMF Metadata files:
-1. The Metadata file MUST only describe one dataset file.
+1. A Metadata file MUST only describe one dataset file.
-1. The Metadata file MUST be stored in UTF-8 encoding.
+1. A Metadata file MUST be stored in UTF-8 encoding.
-1. The Metadata file MUST have a `.sigmf-meta` filename extension.
+1. A Metadata file MUST have a `.sigmf-meta` filename extension.
+1. A Metadata file MUST be in the same directory as the dataset file it describes.
+1. It is RECOMMENDED that the base filenames (not including file extension) of a Recording's Metadata and dataset files be identical.

+Rules for SigMF Dataset files:
 1. The Dataset file MUST have a `.sigmf-data` filename extension.

-1. The names of the Metadata and Dataset files must be identical (excepting their extensions).
-1. It is RECOMMENDED that the Metadata and Dataset files use hyphens to separate words rather than whitespace or underscores.
+Rules for SigMF Non-Conforming Dataset files:
+1. The NCD file MUST NOT have a `.sigmf-data` filename extension.

-SigMF Collection rules:
+Rules for SigMF Collection files:
-1. The Collection MUST be defined in its own file, separate from any Recording's metadata.
 1. The Collection file MUST be stored in UTF-8 encoding.
 1. The Collection file MUST have a `.sigmf-collection` filename extension.
 1. The `sigmf-collection` file MUST be EITHER in the same directory as the Recordings that it references, or in the top-level directory of an Archive (described in later section).
-1. It is RECOMMENDED that the Collection file use hyphens to separate words rather than whitespace or underscores.

-### SigMF Archives

-The Metadata and Dataset files that comprise a SigMF Recording may be combined into a file archive.
-A SigMF `Archive` may contain multiple SigMF Recordings, which may be related by a SigMF Collection.
+Rules for SigMF Archive files:
 1. The Archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
 1. The Archive file's filename extension MUST be `.sigmf`.
-1. The Archive MUST contain the following files: for each contained recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
+1. The Archive MUST contain the following files: for each contained Recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
-1. The Archive MAY contain a `.sigmf-collection` file in the top-level directory.
+1. The Archive MAY contain a `.sigmf-collection` file at the top-level directory.
 1. It is RECOMMENDED that if Recordings in an archive represent continuous data that has been split into separate Recordings, that their filenames reflect the order of the series by appending a hyphenated zero-based index (e.g., `N-0`, `N-1`, `N-2`, etc.,).

-Each Recording in an Archive, even if connected to others by being part of a larger dataset, MUST be evaluated independently for compliance to the SigMF standard, and thus all metadata MAY be different between the Recordings.

-### Dataset Format
+### SigMF Dataset Format

-The samples in the Dataset must be in a SigMF-supported format.
 There are four orthogonal characteristics of sample data: complex or real, floating-point or integer, bit-width, and endianness.
-The following ABNF rules specify the dataset formats defined in the Core namespace:
+The following ABNF rules specify the dataset formats defined in the Core namespace.
+Additional dataset formats may be added through extensions.

 ```abnf
     dataset-format = (real / complex) ((type endianness) / byte)